BESS Workgroup

 To provide a solution that satisfies the above requirements, we

-introduce two new DF Algorithms that can be advertised in the DF
+introduce two new DF Algorithms algorithms that can be advertised in the DF

 Election Extended Community Section 3.
 (Section 3).
 Carried with the new DF